ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 }
 ```

-The above request would result in the below response, if _Apollo Tracing_ is enabled.
+The above request would result in the below response if _Apollo Tracing_ is enabled.

 ```json
 {